Long Shot (Kelly Clarkson song)

-"Long Shot" is a song by American singer Kelly Clarkson, from her fourth studio album, All I Ever Wanted (2009).
-The song was written by Katy Perry, Glen Ballard, and Matt Thiessen, it was originally recorded by Perry (along with the single "I Do Not Hook Up") for an unreleased album and was later re-recorded by Clarkson.
-It is a pop song about taking a chance on pursuing a flawed relationship in spite of it being a "long shot."
+"Long Shot" is a song by American singer Kelly Clarkson from her fourth studio album, All I Ever Wanted (2009).
+It was written by Katy Perry, Glen Ballard, and Matt Thiessen for inclusion on Perry's eventual second studio album, One of the Boys (2008).
+The song was ultimately left off the album, and Clarkson later recorded it alongside the outtake "I Do Not Hook Up".
+Clarkson's rendition of the song was produced by Howard Benson.
+A pop song, it lyrically discusses a couple's willingness to enter a relationship despite its unlikelihood of success.

-The song received mixed to positive reviews from critics, who found it to be a "fun" pop song but also generic and unmemorable.
-In early 2010, the song was played on Canadian radio and entered that country's hot adult contemporary airplay chart despite no official single release or promotion from Clarkson's label.
+Music critics praised "Long Shot" as an album highlight and noted the contrast between Perry's original recording and Clarkson's rendition.
+While it was not released as a single, it received heavy radio airplay in Canada.
+It reached a peak position of number 33 on the Billboard Canada Hot AC chart.
+The song was included on the set list of Clarkson's 2009 concert tour, the All I Ever Wanted Tour.

 Background and recording

-The song was written by Katy Perry, Glen Ballard, and Matt Thiessen as a track for an unreleased album by Perry conceived sometime between the recording of Katy Hudson (2001) and One of the Boys (2008).
+The song was written by Katy Perry, Glen Ballard, and Matt Thiessen as a track for an album by Perry that was supposed to be entitled Fingerprints (2007) which would eventually become One of the Boys (2008).
 When Perry was dropped from the Def Jam label and the project was scrapped, "Long Shot" and "I Do Not Hook Up" were given to RCA Records for Clarkson to record for her then-upcoming album, All I Ever Wanted.
 Clarkson's rendition was recorded by Mike Plotnikoff in 2008 at Bay7 Studios, Sparky Dark Studio, and Sunset Sound Studios, all located in Los Angeles County, California.